michaeldmoore/michaeldmoore-multistat-panel/README.md

 The Layouts tab defines the basic settings that control how the data is arranged on the panel.
 The Horizontal checkbox switches the bar orientation from vertical to horizontal.
 As the chart(s) rotate, the axis and labels rotate with them - hence the use of neutral terms for the axis as 'High' and 'Low' rather than 'Left', 'Right', 'Top' or 'Bottom'

-**Label Margin** sets the area reserved for the labels can be set according to the length of the labels - or left blank, leaving the panel to calculate a reasonable value based on the actual data, orientation and chosen font size etc.   **Angle** controls the rotation angle for the label text, which can help preserve screen real-estate - particularly when long labels are present.  *Note - it is quite difficult for the control to predetermine the ideal center of rotation for these labels.
+**Label Margin** sets the area reserved for the labels can be set according to the length of the labels - or left blank, leaving the panel to calculate a reasonable value based on the actual data, orientation and chosen font size etc.   **Angle** controls the rotation angle for the label text, which can help preserve screen real-estate - particularly when long labels are present.  *Note - it is quite difficult for the control to predetermine the ideal centre of rotation for these labels.
 Depending on the data, this can make the charts hard to understand.
 More work in future releases should improve this feature.
 Still, if it helps in any specific case, feel free to use it.*

 **Low Side Margin** and **High Side Margin** set the width of the two axis.
 Set to 0 to hide one or both of them.